 Executive Chairman and former Chief Executive Officer of Intuit, Inc., a global provider of business and financial management solutions, since 2016 and President and Chief Executive Officer from 2008 to 2019.
 Mr. Smith has served on Intuit's board of directors since 2008.
-Mr. Smith joined Intuit in 2003 and served as Senior Vice President and General Manager, Small Business division from 2006 to 2007, Senior Vice President and General Manager, QuickBooks from 2005 to 2006, Senior Vice President and General Manager, Consumer Tax Group from 2004 to 2005 and as Vice President and General Manager of Intuit's Accountant Central and Developer Network from 2003 to 2004.
+Mr. Smith joined Intuit in 2003 and served as Senior Vice President and General Manager, Small Business division from 2006 to 2007, Senior Vice President and General Manager, Consumer Tax Group from 2004 to 2005 and as Vice President and General Manager of Intuit's Accountant Central and Developer Network from 2003 to 2004.
 Before joining Intuit, Mr. Smith was Senior Vice President of Marketing and Business Development of ADP, where he held several executive positions from 1996 to 2003.
 Mr. Smith has served on the board of directors of SurveyMonkey since 2017, and served on the board of directors of Yahoo!
 Inc. from 2010 until 2013.